 Careers and Professional

 Development Strategies for

 Business is the first of three

 required professional

 development courses in the

 Ryan College of Business.

-These courses are designed to

-help students develop

-strategies to become careerready.
+These courses are designed to build upon each other and help students develop strategies to become career-ready.

-BUSI 1200 will help students integrate knowledge of self with career exploration.
+In BUSI 1200, students integrate knowledge of self and career exploration.
 This course will introduce students to basic professional development concepts necessary to perform and succeed in a business environment.